Moffat

 Moffat is around 59 mi to the southeast of Glasgow, 51 mi southwest of Edinburgh, 21 mi northeast of Dumfries and 44 mi northwest of Carlisle.

 The Moffat House Hotel, located at the northern end of the High Street, was designed by John Adam.
 The nearby Star Hotel, a mere 20 ft (6 m) wide, was listed in the Guinness Book of Records as the narrowest hotel in the world.
 Moffat won the Britain in Bloom contest in 1996.

 Moffat is home to Moffat toffee.

 The town is held to be the ancestral seat of Clan Moffat.
-The Devil's Beef Tub near Moffat was used by the members of Clan Moffat and later the members of Clan Johnstone to hoard cattle stolen in predatory raids.
+The Devil's Beef Tub, near Moffat was used by the members of Clan Moffat and later the members of Clan Johnstone to hoard cattle stolen in predatory raids.

 Early tourism as a spa town

 From 1633 Moffat began to grow from a small village into a popular spa town.
 The sulphurous and saline waters of Moffat Spa were believed to have healing properties, specifically curative for skin conditions, gout, rheumatism and stomach complaints.
 In 1730 these were complemented by the addition of iron springs.
 During the Victorian era the high demand led to the water being piped down from the well to a tank in Tank Wood and on to a specially built bath house in the town centre (Moffat Town Hall).

+The population of Moffat at the time of the 1841 census was 1,413 inhabitants.

 Luxurious hotels sprang up to accommodate the increasing numbers of tourists.
 One such hotel opened during Moffat's heyday in 1878, Moffat's Hydropathic hotel was destroyed in a fire in 1921.

 The old well was refurbished in the mid 1990s, and is still accessible by vehicle and foot.
 The water smells very strongly of sulphur, with deposits on the walls and well itself.
 At the grand reopening of the well, people visiting were encouraged to drink a glass full.

 The well can be reached by following Haywood Road and climbing up Tank Wood (on the right at the top): the path at the end was the original route to the well.
 An alternative is to drive or walk up Well Road, and eventually, one reaches the Well Cottage and the car park for the well.
 As stated, when the water was first piped into town for the baths, it was pumped uphill to a tank in the appropriately named Tank Wood, before travelling back downhill to the bath house.

 Larchhill Well was a chalybeate well located on Old Well Road near Wellwoodhead Cottage.
 The well is no longer visible.